sxs-collaboration/spectre/docs/Tutorials/BeginnersTutorial.md

 This means it's waiting for you to connect some external Paraview session (the "client") to the server.
-Now, ***outside*** the container, start a session of Paraview.
+Now, ***outside*** the container, start a session of Paraview 5.10.1.
+(Again, you must use this version otherwise it won't work properly.)

-\note To figure out the version of ParaView to use, run `mpirun -n 1 pvserver --version`, then download ***exactly the same*** version of Paraview.
-At the time when writing this tutorial, we are using ParaView 5.11.1
+\note For cluster users, run `mpirun -n 1 pvserver --version` to check ParaView version.
+On your computer, download ***exactly the same*** version of Paraview.

 Go to `File > Connect`.
 Click `Add Server`.
 Name it whatever you